Vuzix/UltraliteSDK-releases-iOS/README.md

 download the [release zip](https://github.com/Vuzix/UltraliteSDK-releases-iOS/releases) file in this repo, unzip it and include the xcFramework in your workspace.
 Don't forget to link `UltraliteSDK` library to your target.

 ## Usage
-To easily start there are two classes of convience within the SDK.
+To easily start there are two classes of convenience within the SDK.
 (*You do not have to use these classes.
-They are simiply for quickness and convinence.
+They are simply for quickness and convenience.
 If you need your own custom experience, everything done in these two classes is public in the SDK.*)
 ### Ultralite Picker Controller
 The Ultralite Picker Control shows an alert style dialog over the current context.
 The dialog allows the user to select a pair of glasses to communicate with.
-Behind the scenes, it will do all the bluetooth scanning, finding paired and nearby devices, and communicating, so the user can focus on selecting a pair of Vuzix Z100™.
+Behind the scenes, it will do all the Bluetooth scanning, finding paired and nearby devices, and communicating, so the user can focus on selecting a pair of Vuzix Z100™.
 ### Ultralite Base View Contoller
 Allows any UIViewController to inherit this View Controller functionality.
-You can easily lanch the pairing picker, start and stop control of the Vuzix Z100™, along with listening to all the events such as onTap, onPowerButton, onDisplayTimeout, etc.
+You can easily launch the pairing picker, start and stop control of the Vuzix Z100™, along with listening to all the events such as onTap, onPowerButton, onDisplayTimeout, etc.

 ```
 class MyViewController: UltraliteBaseViewController {